loldruger/OpenPermission.ts/README.md

 - Ensure bot role is higher than target role
 - Verify "Manage Roles" permission is granted

+### Cloud Deployment Issues

+#### Bot works but commands not responding
+- Wait a few minutes for slash commands to register
+- Try re-inviting the bot with the correct OAuth2 scopes
+- Check logs for registration errors

+#### "Container failed to start and listen on port" (Fixed!)
+The bot now includes an HTTP server that listens on PORT environment variable (default 8080).
+You can visit the service URL to see the bot status.

-### Cloud Run issues
+#### High costs on Cloud Run
-- Discord bots need to run continuously
+- Cloud Run charges for CPU time when the instance is running
-- Consider using GKE or Compute Engine instead
+- Consider using Compute Engine e2-micro (free tier eligible) for lower costs
-- Cloud Run is better for HTTP services
+- Or run on your own server/Raspberry Pi for $0

 ## License